jnozzi/cocoadev.com/markdown/AudioExtractionBuffering.md

 ----

 If I've followed you correctly, what you want to know is how to downsample one buffer into another.
 Whether the src buffer is audio and the dest buffer represents pixels is not all that relevant, I think.
 So here's a stab at some code that should do it.
 It's untested and may not be correct, but the gist of it will hopefully help you (others or yourself may care to amend it to fix any bugs that you find!).
 I've commented it so that you should be able to follow the intention of the logic, even if it doesn't work right off the bat.
-I'm assuming the buffers contain float values but it's easy to change for any data type.  --General/GrahamCox
+I'm assuming the buffers contain float values but it's easy to change for any data type.  --GrahamCox